Bolt64/blog-source/content/pages/About.md

 <!--![Image](/images/photo.jpg)-->

- I am Sayantan Khan, an undergraduate at the Indian Institute of Sciece, majoring in Mathematics.
+ I am Sayantan Khan, an undergraduate at the Indian Institute of Science, majoring in Mathematics.
 This website contains some things I occasionally write about, along with details of some of my past work, both in pure mathematics, as well as other areas.